The Six Best Ab Exercises You’re Not Doing

 #3 – Hanging Leg Raises

-[Hanging Leg Raises are] great for the lower abdominals, and often underworked part of the abs.
+[Hanging Leg Raises are] great for the lower abdominals, an often underworked part of the abs.
 Hanging from a chin-up bar also forces you to engage your full body if you do it correctly.
-This move is all about technique to maximise its effectiveness.
+This move is all about technique to maximize its effectiveness.

-With a slightly wider than shoulder width grip, hang from a chin-up bar.
+With a slightly wider than shoulder-width grip, hang from a chin-up bar.
 Tense your core so that your legs come slightly in front of you.
 That’s the starting position.
 We want to keep the abs tensed throughout the move.
 No swinging.
 No using the upper body.
-Our legs only return to the slightly in front of our body position, not all the way down as this takes the tension off the abs.
+Our legs only return slightly in front of our body position, not all the way down as this takes the tension off the abs.

 Using a fully controlled movement, lift the legs as high as you can without swinging or moving the upper body.
 Be mindful of your abs.
 Focus on contracting them hard.
 This move is about quality, not quantity, so be strict and maintain good form.

 Aim for eight, slow reps.
 Repeat 3 to 4 times.
 If you can, keep your legs straight.
-As your as tire and your form drops, allow a bend in the knees but still keep a rigid upper body and do not swing.
+As you tire and your form drops, allow a bend in the knees but still keep a rigid upper body and do not swing.

 #4 – Hyperextensions

-The erector spinae are a very powerful and important muscle.
-The development of this muscle is extremely important for strength related-sports, such as weightlifters, due to the fact that it plays a massive role in cleans and snatches, and also is very important for overhead movements.
+The erector spinae is a very powerful and important muscle group.
+The development of this muscle group is extremely important for strength related-sports, such as weightlifters, due to the fact that it plays a massive role in cleans and snatches, and also is very important for overhead movements.

 The erector spinae are trained through extending the spine.
-The easiest exercise for to target this muscle is also my favorite, hyperextensions.
+The easiest exercise to target this muscle is also my favorite, hyperextensions.
 Hyperextensions are an amazing way to strengthen your lower back.
-These can be done with just your bodyweight, or by holding a plate to your chest.
+These can be done with just your body weight, or by holding a plate to your chest.